 - Holding tank (or toilet cassette) — is located underneath your toilet, and it collects all the waste.

-- Lever — opens a flap in the toilet bowl covering the toilet cassette.
+- Lever — opens a flap in the toilet bowl covering the cassette toilet.
 Open the flap when you use the toilet and close it when not in use.

 - Button — for flushing.